The Transpension Type: Technical Report: Multipliers in the base category

+A multiplier is $\top$-slice shard-free if either of the following equivalent criteria is satisfied: \begin{itemize} \item The objects in the essential image of $\freshbase U$ constitute a cosieve in $\catW/U$ \cite{mathoverflow:image-cosieve}. \item The objects \emph{outside} the essential image of $\freshbase U$ constitute a sieve in $\catW/U$, i.e.\ a sieve on $U$. \end{itemize} The slice objects of the cosieve generated by objects of the essential image of $\freshbase U$, are called dimensionally split.
+The boundary $\partial U$ is the largest sieve on $U$ that is disjoint with the objects of the essential image of $\freshbase U$.

-Now $\id$ is a restriction of any split epimorphism, so $\Upsilon$ contains no split epimorphisms, i.e. $\Upsilon \subseteq \partial U$. \end{proof} \begin{example} In all the binary cube categories mentioned in \cref{sec:multipliers:ex}, $\partial\IX$ is isomorphic to the constant presheaf of booleans.
+If $\loch \multip U$ is $\top$-slice fully faithful, then the above conditions are furthermore equivalent to $\freshbase U$ being a Street opfibration. \end{remark} \begin{example} In all the binary cube categories mentioned in \cref{sec:multipliers:ex}, $\partial\IX$ is isomorphic to the constant presheaf of booleans.

 For affine cubes, if we define a multiplier $\loch * \IX^2$ in the obvious way, then $\partial \IX^2$ is isomorphic to a colimit of four times $\yoneda \IX$ and four times $\yoneda \top$, i.e. a square without filler.
 For cartesian asymmetric cubes, the square also gains a diagonal.
 For symmetric cubes (with an involution $\lnot : \IX \to \IX$), the other diagonal also appears. \end{example}